Rostyslav-Liashenko/Kivi27/README.md

 ## My profile

-- I am currently studying and working at Gokids(Game Developer)!
+- I am currently studying and working at Gokids!
+(Game Developer)
 - I am now learning Java and everything related to it.
 - You can contact me via e-mail.
 - I am work in Company "GoKids"